mmalinova/MonthlyPerformanceReports/README.md

     - Score - result of the evaluation;

 ### Resulting report file
-That file contain only employees that:
+That file contains only employees that:
 1. have sales period that is equal or less than the periodLimit property;
 2. have score that is within the top X percent of the results, where X is defined by the topPerformersThreshold property of the report definition.